agilestacks/stack-ml-eks/README.md

   | eksctl create cluster -f -
 ```

-2. Setup prerequisites
+2. Configure prerequisites

 ```bash
 $ hub configure --current-kubecontext
 ```

-This command will benefit from current context in your kubeconfig (defined by `eksctl`) and generate necessary configuration and store in environment file (`.env` points to current active configuration)
+This command will your current kubeconfig context (defined by `eksctl`), generate the necessary configuration and store it in environment file (`.env` points to current active configuration)

-* Generate a unique domain name (valid for 24hours unless refreshed)
+* Generate a unique domain name (valid for 24 hours unless refreshed with `hub configure` command)
 * Domain name refresh key.
 A token that authorizes domain name refresh
 * Definition of AWS configuration (s3 bucket to store deployment state)